 There is also the clear influence of Babe on the Charlotte's Web remake.
 Wilbur looks and talks so much like Babe that you would not be far wrong in thinking that they had cast the same pig in the role (aside from the fact that Wilbur is played by a combination of animatronics, CGI and 47 different live pigs).
 If anything, the resemblance shows just how much Babe drew its ideas from the concept of the secret life of barnyard animals from Charlotte's Web.
 Certainly, the remake does follow the original films story closely.
 The main point of difference is that Fern is a much more crucial character in this film.
 In the original, she is a more distant figure who abandons Wilbur after she starts to grow up and spends time with a boy she met at the County Fair.
 There is a boy here but Fern stays with Wilbur through to the end of the film.

 Charlotte's Web 2006 comes from Walden Media, the production company owned by Christian billionaire Philip Anschutz that has been set up to make family and often Christian-themed movies.
 Walden Media were also responsible for I Am David (2003), The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005) and Amazing Grace (2006).
-Walden Media have subsequently been trying to corner the market in family friendly films with the likes of Bridge to Terabithia (2007), Mr Magoriums Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nims Island (2008), Tooth Fairy (2010) and The Giver (2014).
+Walden Media have subsequently been trying to corner the market in family friendly films with the likes of Bridge to Terabithia (2007), Mr Magoriums Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nims Island (2008), Tooth Fairy (2010), The Giver (2014), A Dogs Purpose (2017) and The Star (2017).

 There are a number of subtle additions to the Charlotte's Web story that come in between the 1973 version and the remake that show up Walden Medias desire to push Christian values on mainstream audiences.
 For one, there is the advertising campaign the film went out with a poster with the legend Help is coming from above.
 Beau Bridges doctor gives Dakota Fannings mother speeches about how a childs belief in invisible things is a good thing.
 Even more so, the film emphasises the amazement of ordinary miracles Charlottes ability to spin a web is seen as evidence of the miraculous in the everyday.
 None of these elements exist in the original version.
 In many ways, the Charlotte's Web remake reminds of the remake of Miracle on 34th Street (1994) where the originals charms were subtly spun so as to reflect more conservative (Christian) Family Values.